tomoyanonymous/homebrew-faust/README.md

 ### Option

-Faust has 2 major version, faust0 and faust2.
-In this formula, normally faust2 will be installed.
-Only faust2 depends on **llvm** and **openssl**.
+This normally installs with

+`make all`,`make httpd`,`make sound2faust`,`make dynamic`

+#### --with-universal

+This use `make universal` instead of `make all` to make universal binary.

+#### --with-web

+This option installs asmjs compiler and wasm compiler after above(depends on emscripten)

+*Emscripten needs to set environment variable LLVM_PATH manually, Please follow the instruction in an installation.*

+- make asmjs
-- --with-httpd
+- make wasm

-Install with httpd option. depends on libmicrohttpd.
+#### --with-ios

-- --with-sound2faust
+- make ios

-Install with sound2faust. depends on libsndfile.

-- --with-faust0
+- make ios-llvm

-Install faust0.
-Dependency is only pkg-config.
+*Currently `-I../architechture` in `CXXFLAGS` of tasks; asmjs, wasm, ios and ios-llvm are seems to be missing.*

 - --HEAD

-Install head version of faust [git repository](https://github.com/grame-cncm/faust).
+Install **master-dev** branch of faust [git repository](https://github.com/grame-cncm/faust).
-Normally head of **faust2 branch** will be installed. if --with-faust0 option is also taken, head of **master branch** willbe installed.

-- --devel

-Install master-dev branch. only compatible --with-faust0.
+.
 ### Dependencies

-- llvm@3.8(only faust2)
+- llvm
-Temporarily version of llvm is 3.8 because stable version(v2.1.0) is not compatible for latest "llvm" formula(4.0.1).
-HEAD version is compatible for latest llvm, so I'll fix in next release of faust.

-- openssl(only faust2)
+- openssl
-- libmicrohttpd(only --with-httpd)
+- libmicrohttpd
-- libsndfile(only --with-sound2faust)
+- libsndfile
 - pkg-config
+- (emscripten)

 ## other

 - test function is under construction, for now, it uses [architecture-tests](https://github.com/grame-cncm/faust/tree/faust2/tests/architecture-tests).It needs SDKs such like Qt,VST to pass all tests.

-- Building of llvm will take time about over an hour.
-- This formula is unofficial from faust developpers.
+- This formula is unofficial from faust developers.
 Please use by your own responsibility.

 ## Author